 - Ministry of Commerce, Business, import, export

 - Just In Time manufacture of medicine is now concentrated in some specific countries like India.
 Just recently in France, we had a shortage of some medication due to disrupted distribution.
 You now have dental tourism to Hungary because it’s cheaper there.
 Patients are flown there for implants.
 Imagine if something goes awry after you get home.

 - Toxic drywall around 2005 inundated the USA.
-That’s stopped and now the USA will be exporting genetically modified grains to China in an effort to swing the balance of trade a little.
-Is this were prosperity lies?
+That’s stopped, and now the USA will be exporting genetically modified grains to China in an effort to swing the balance of trade a little.
+Is this where prosperity lies?

-Paradise Papers Shine Light on Where the Elite Keep Their Money The #rich get richer and the #poor get poorer … one might say.
-Is #money an end in itself or is money to be used for a purpose?
+Paradise Papers Shine Light on Where the Elite Keep Their Money https://buff.ly/2zy44kw The #rich get richer and the #poor get poorer … one might say.
+Is #money an end in itself, or is money to be used for a purpose?
 Where does #altruism fit in here?
-How much money does an individual really need to live even an affluent life? #ParadisePapers shines light on where money is hidden but not on the purpose of money. #theExplanation #AuditEconomy
+How much money does an individual really need to live even an affluent life? #ParadisePapers shines light on where money is hidden, but not on the purpose of money. #theExplanation #AuditEconomy

 This blog post is an excerpt from chapter 4.7 of the book Audit of Humankind.

 Dig Deeper into The Explanation

 Join The Explanation Newsletter to stay informed of updates. and future events.
 No obligations, total privacy, unsubscribe anytime, if you want.